[PREV - LONG_AND_SHORT] [TOP]

 to an author of fluff

-He had this about naked young women
+He had this conviction about naked young women

-conviction that lounging in bathtubs).
+that our attitudes are lounging in bathtubs).

-dictated almost
+dictated almost entirely

-physical age--
+by our physical age--

 Through some combination